 From the Insight of an Ambassador – Mindset & Perception

-One of Weight Management Revolution’s beautiful ambassadors, Natalie Rocke, gave her insight on what she’s learnt on mindset, perception, gratitude and self-love throughout her journey.
+One of Weight Management Revolution’s beautiful ambassadors, gave her insight on what she’s learnt on mindset, perception, gratitude and self-love throughout her journey.
 We love the way she has put her own spin on all of these topics – and want to share it in hopes it can help and inspire more women in the #noweekchallenge and around the world!

 Your mindset is the way your brain has been trained to perceive things.
 As you’ve grown from a baby, to a child, to a teenager, to an adult, your mindset will have grown too.
 My mum influenced my mindset and what I thought of certain things and situations.
 Social media influenced my mindset too; it gave me unrealistic standards of what I thought my life should look like.